The surgical care team: the patient's perspective

 Most patients trust:

-- advanced clinical practitioner to carry out initial assessment and diagnosis (91%)
+- and advanced clinical practitioners to carry out initial assessment and diagnosis (91%).

 How can the profession support patients’ understanding and trust of the surgical care team?